balancer/docs/docs/reference/swaps/single-swap.md

 }
 ```

-* `poolId`: The id of the pool to trade with.
+- `poolId`: The id of the pool to trade with.
-* `kind`: The type of swap we want to perform - either "Out Given In" or "In Given Out."
-We either know the amount of tokens we're sending to the pool and want to know how many we'll receive, or vice versa.
+- `kind`: The type of swap to perform - either "Out Given Exact In" or "In Given Exact Out."
-* `assetIn`: The address of the token which we are sending to the pool.
+- `assetIn`: The address of the token to swap into the pool.
-* `assetOut`: The address of the token which we will receive in return.
+- `assetOut`: The address of the token to receive in return.
-* `amount`: The meaning of `amount` depends on the value of `kind`.
+- `amount`: The meaning of `amount` depends on the value of `kind`.
-  * `GIVEN_IN`: The amount of tokens we are sending to the pool.
+  - `GIVEN_IN`: The amount of tokens being sent
-  * `GIVEN_OUT`: The amount of tokens we want to receive from the pool.
+  - `GIVEN_OUT`: The amount of tokens being received
-* `userData`: Any additional data which the pool requires to perform the swap.
+- `userData`: Any additional data which the pool requires to perform the swap.
 This allows pools to have more flexible swapping logic in future - for all current Balancer pools this can be left empty.

 ### FundManagement struct